 You still plug the cable into a wall adapter or a power bank – the main downside of this design is that you can’t just use a cable that you have lying around the house.
 Instead, you can only use this specific cable, so you will have to carry it everywhere.

-Also, this particular personal blender has really small battery capacity that can get you only about 10 uses from a single charge.
+Also, this particular cordless blender has a really small battery capacity that can get you only about 10 uses from a single charge.
 And it can take up to 5 hours to fully charge the batteries depending on your adapter, which is certainly not ideal.

 Additionally, the knife of the Kloudi portable blender has just two blades, so you will have to cut the fruits into tiny pieces to get the best results.
 The upside is that you get a special ice cube tray since normal sized ice can’t be used with this cup.

-The usable capacity of the cup is 300 millilitres, which should be enough for a single drink.
+The usable capacity of the cup is 300 ml, which should be enough for a single drink.
 It is smaller than the capacity of most other benders, but that’s the compromise you need to make if you want this level of portability.
 Bear in mind that this is not that bigger than a travel sized coffee mug, and it even has a convenient wrist chain so you can easily carry it wherever you go.

 The Supkitdin portable blender is one of the lightest options we managed to find.
 If you have to watch the weight of your travel bag, this is one of the most portable options out there.
 And it has a total battery capacity of 4000mAh, which means you can use it for days on a single charge.